pbeukema/LabHacks/readme.md

 ##  Programming
 * Start using github.
 It is excellent for version control and for sharing.
 Consider how many times you have written a script called analysis_v5_final_reallyfinal_thistime_final.py.
 With github you will just have analysis.py.
 With github, other researchers can replicate exactly what you did.
 This will ultimately save you time, if someone emails you for example.
+* If you write software for the use of the greater scientific community, it will be a lot easier for others to port your code and collaborate if you follow a standard set of guidelines when packaging your project for release (e.g. on github).
+Here is a [template](https://github.com/uwescience/shablona) to follow written by Ariel Rokem.

 * A lot of open software that is developed for neuroscience runs on either Linux or OSX but not Windows.
 So consider installing Linux.
 [Ubuntu](https://help.ubuntu.com/lts/installation-guide/) is a popular distribution that has extensive support if you get stuck.